By Nicole Wilson•

 If you are eligible for a reduced rate because your business only consumes a small amount of energy, your supplier should apply this discount to your bill automatically.
 The reduced rate will apply to any month your energy usage falls below the threshold.

 If you qualify for any other reason, you will need to register using a VAT Declaration form, which is available from your energy supplier.
 This form will also help you to claim a refund for any recent overpayments you’ve made on business energy VAT.
-If you're a bulb for Business member, get in touch at firstname.lastname@example.org to register for 5% VAT.
+If you're a Bulb Business member, get in touch at firstname.lastname@example.org to register for 5% VAT.

 Even though energy is a business purchase, the money you spend on gas and electricity can't be claimed back as a business expense.